Moody's RMS earthquake risk models help manage complex and varied seismic risk across Asian countries with a history of significant loss events.

 - The Canterbury Earthquake Sequence in New Zealand (2010 M7.2 Darfield; 2011 M6.2 Lyttelton) centered around the city of Christchurch and saw a sequence of events that destroyed 15,000 homes and losses of around $23 billion.

-RMS offers a comprehensive earthquake model suite with coverage across Asia which includes Japan, South Korea, China, Taiwan, Hong Kong, Macau, the Philippines, Guam, Indonesia, Thailand, Vietnam, Malaysia, Singapore, India, Australia, and New Zealand.
+Moody's RMS offers a comprehensive earthquake model suite with coverage across Asia which includes Japan, South Korea, China, Taiwan, Hong Kong, Macau, the Philippines, Guam, Indonesia, Thailand, Vietnam, Malaysia, Singapore, India, Australia, and New Zealand.
 To reflect the latest understanding of earthquake hazards, building performance, and risk in the region, the majority of these models were updated in the last few years.
 The model suite provides a consistent framework for modeling loss across a range of scales, from location to portfolio, within a city or across country borders.
 These solutions can be used to build deep insight into the full range of risk.
-Companies can use these RMS models to develop pricing structures that reflect the locations at risk.
+Companies can use these Moody's RMS models to develop pricing structures that reflect the locations at risk.

 Tectonic setting and seismicity for Asia